Skip to main content Skip to main navigation Skip to footer content

 Dr. Luz Gonzalez

-Dr. Luz Gonzalez is the Executive Director of the Fresno State South Valley Campus (FSSVC).
-She was previously the Inaugural Dean of the FSSVC, Dean of the College of Social Sciences (COSS), American Council on Education Fellow, and Executive Director of the Center for the Recruitment and Retention of Underrepresented University Personnel.
-She also served as Chair and Professor of the Department of Chicano and Latin American Studies in the COSS and Director of Fresno State’s Faculty Mentoring Program.
+Previously, Dr. Gonzalez was the Inaugural Dean of the Fresno State South Valley Campus, Dean of the College of Social Sciences, and an American Council on Education (ACE) Fellow.
+She also served as Executive Director of the Center for the Recruitment and Retention of Underrepresented University Personnel.
+In her academic home, the Department of Chicano and Latin American Studies, she served as Chair and as Director of the Fresno State Faculty Mentoring Program, a vital initiative pairing at-risk students with faculty mentors to support academic success.